Tweedsmuir Park Lodge, a member of The Magnificent 7 Luxury Wilderness Lodges of Canada

 In addition to the main lodge and chalets there is also a 1,200 sq/ft spa building with yoga stretching room, weights and exer-cycles, massage rooms, showers and a 12 person covered outdoor hot tub overlooking the lawn and the Coast Range beyond.
 See a video of the gym here.

 The lodge is situated just off of Highway 20 about 63 kilometres east of the Bella Coola town site and 385 kilometres west of Williams Lake.
 This is the eastern end of the Bella Coola Valley and neighbours the dry Chilcotin Plateau.
 The high pressure air mass on the plateau influences the weather at the lodge creating a microclimate.
-The lodge area receives on average 70% less precipitation then what Environment Canada posts for the Bella Coola town site.
+The lodge area receives on average 70% less precipitation than what Environment Canada posts for the Bella Coola townsite.
 Most of the time it's sunny at the lodge and on some occasions it's the warmest place in Canada!

 Take a virtual tour of the main lodge by watching the video below